crazybiceps/JEE_College_Predictor/README.md

 # JEE_College_Predictor
 The hardest part after qualifying JEE Mains or JEE Advanced in India is the counselling process.
 You as a student don't know what choices to fill.
-This code the relief.
+This code is the relief.

 The code just fetches your JEE rank and suggests you the best college.